nanvel/blog/pages/books.md

 - Millionaire Road Maps (Volume 3) by Matthew R. Kratter
 - 15 Secrets Successful People Know About Time Management by Kevin Kruse
 - Hands-On Machine Learning for Algorithmic Trading by Stefan Jansen
+- Spy the Lie by Philip Houston, Michael Floyd, Susan Carnicero, Don Tennant
+- The Da Vinci Code by Dan Brown

+## 2020

+- Beginning Apache Spark 2 by Hien Luu
+- [+] Successful Traders Size Their Positions - Why and How? by Tom Basso

 ## In progress

-- Spy the Lie by Philip Houston, Michael Floyd, Susan Carnicero, Don Tennant
+- Entry and Exit Confessions of a Champion Trader by Kevin J. Davey
+- Domain-Driven Design by Eric Evans
 - Design It! by Michael Keeling
 - Deep Reinforcement Learning Hands-On by Maxim Lapan
 - The Go Programming Language by Alan A. A. Donovan, Brian W. Kernighan